Asako I & II

-Asako I & II (寝ても覚めても, Netemo Sametemo) is a 2018 Japanese romance drama film directed by Ryūsuke Hamaguchi, starring Masahiro Higashide and Erika Karata.
+Asako I & II (寝ても覚めても, Netemo Sametemo) is a 2018 Japanese romantic drama film directed by Ryūsuke Hamaguchi, starring Masahiro Higashide and Erika Karata.
 It was selected to compete for the Palme d'Or at the 2018 Cannes Film Festival.
 It is based on a 2010 novel by Tomoka Shibasaki about a woman who falls in love with two men who look the same but act completely differently.

 Plot

-Asako, a young woman who lives in Osaka, experiences love at first sight when she is confronted by the mysterious Baku.
-The two start a relationship against the advice from Asako's friend who only believes Baku will hurt her.
-After spending the night at Baku's place, Asako is awoken to find that he is missing.
+Asako, a young woman who lives in Osaka, experiences love at first sight when she encounters Baku.
+The two begin a whirlwind relationship against the advice from Asako's friend, who only believes Baku will hurt her.
+After spending the night at Baku's place, Asako awakens to find him missing.
 It's explained that Baku suddenly disappears from time to time and it's been that way since his father died.
 Baku returns to Asako's avail, and they embrace.
 Baku tells Asako that he will always return to her.
 A voice-over explains that Baku suddenly disappears once again, and they lose touch with each other.

 Two years later, Asako is living in Tokyo and works at a coffee shop.
 She encounters a businessman named Ryohei, who works at a nearby Japanese sake company.
 He is nearly identical to Baku in physical appearance, and Asako believes it is him at first and even verbally greets him with Baku's name.
 Only after some tentative verbal exchange does Asako accept that it is not Baku but another young man.
 Ryohei doesn't understand why Asako treats him oddly and with tentativeness.
 It isn't until one night when he unexpectedly helps her friend get into an art show, that he begins to learn more about Asako.

 As they stop for coffee after the show, Asako excuses herself suddenly to depart, and her friend then suggests that he invite one of his friends to come visit for dinner and to bring a blind date for her, so that Ryohei can meet with Asako again.
 Ryohei is sufficiently taken with Asako that he finds a friend to invite for the dinner and discovers that Asako's friend is currently playing a part in Chekhov's The Sea Gull.
 Ryohei's friend and Asako's friend seem to quarrel about the best way to act the parts in Chekhov's play, though they eventually stop quarrelling and the four have dinner together.
 After the evening is over, Ryohei continues to try to win Asako over and eventually succeeds.